Onboarding as a Product Manager

 No matter if you're onboarding a new team or a new company, there are some steps that could make the process more efficient.
 A six-step guide to getting started faster in a new product role.

 👋 Hey, it’s András here!
-Every two weeks, I write about product management concepts, hot takes, and frameworks to help you build better products.
-Subscribe to get each article delivered to you when it’s published!
+I write about all things product management: concepts, frameworks, career guidance, and hot takes to help you build better products.
+Subscribe for each article to be delivered when it’s out!

 Onboarding as a product manager takes time: it’s required from the role to understand the business strategy, build good relationships with key stakeholders, be an ambassador of customer problems, and also work well with the dedicated team.

 Being efficient in learning the ropes is a key advantage.